 The word ’emotion’ comes from the latin word emovere meaning ‘to move,’ ‘move out,’ or ‘move through.’
 Yes!
 Emotion is the essence of movement!
 As such, movement means expressing the emotion that sits at our very core.
 This is what makes our movements emotionally ‘moving;’ when we express through our bodies, the feelings held within us.

 When we move with the purpose of expressing our emotions, communicating abstract emotion as physical expression, we allow feeling to move through our bodies, and even out of our bodies.
 Seeing this behavior in others can be a deeply moving experience for the observer.
 Have you ever watched a great dancer and felt some of your own emotions arise?
 Powerful, isn’t it?
 And yet, the way we typically train or exercise is normally detached from this.
-We separate movement from emotion, focussing almost entirely on the physical elements of strength, mobility, aesthetics, alignment and form.
-Too often we punish our bodies, going at ‘fitness’ like a chore or obligation.
+We separate movement from emotion, focusing almost entirely on the physical elements of strength, mobility, aesthetics, alignment and form.
+Too often we punish our bodies by approaching ‘fitness’ like a chore or obligation.
 What if we changed the meaning behind our movement?
 What if we moved in a more emotionally connected way?
 Maybe it wouldn’t be so difficult to find the motivation.
 Maybe our mind and body wouldn’t resist so much during our ‘workout.’

 Naturally, our bodies crave movement, but the right kind of movement!
 The kind that enables us to feel, express, and release emotion.
-Emotions are actually embedded in our physical body and are a major part of how what motivates us to get moving.
+Emotions are actually embedded in our physical body and are a major part of what motivates us to get moving.

 Scientifically speaking, emotions communicate the current state of the body through interoception (input from the physiological state of the body, such as thermal, metabolic, hormonal) and proprioception (input from muscles and joints).
 By understanding, owning, and revealing the interaction between our emotions and our bodies in our movement, we can develop passion and meaning in our movement, in addition to other obvious health benefits.
 Postures like lying down, sitting, standing, or even more animated actions such as running or walking, have a constant and continuous effect on our emotional state.

 In behavioral therapy, therapists help clients regulate their emotions through physical actions.
 Clients experience how the movement patterns they express on the outside relate to the feelings they hold on the inside.
 They learn how to adjust their physical bodies to reduce and avoid movements identified with undesired emotions.
-In this way, clients learn how to literally ‘move away’ from undesired emotion and ‘move toward’ desirable ones.
+In this way, clients learn how to literally ‘move away’ from undesired emotions and ‘move toward’ desirable ones.

 Emotions can be thought of as the body’s energetic release valve.
 When energy flows through your body, emotions surface.
 You release the old and welcome in the new.
 Often we think this is ‘wrong’ and we fear the energy that is flowing through our body.
 But change in the flow of emotion is part of life.
-Your body giving rise to emotions and associated sensations is a healthy, natural way to relay information to your conscious awareness which allow us to process that information.
+Your body giving rise to emotions and associated sensations is a healthy, natural way to relay information to your conscious awareness which allows us to process that information.
 This is a large part of the healing process.

 Let’s take sadness for example.
 In order to release it, sadness first must be detected in the system.
 It needs to be experienced in it’s physicalized form; it needs to be embodied.
 So, in order to ‘move’ it, you first have to feel sadness; you have to give it it’s place within you.
 The same is true with other emotions.
 Allow the emotions you are feeling to be recognized as energy that wants to flow through your body; as E MOTION: energy in motion.
 Honor this message by getting into the state of release, whether active (ex: movement, dance) or passive (ex: massage, meditation).
 This is an essential part of the resolution of any emotion.